2013 McDonald's All-American Boys Game

-The 2013 McDonald's All-American Boys Game is an All-star basketball game that was played on April 3, 2013 at the United Center in Chicago, home of the Chicago Bulls.
+The 2013 McDonald's All-American Boys Game was an All-star basketball game that was played on April 3, 2013 at the United Center in Chicago, home of the Chicago Bulls.
 It is the 36th annual McDonald's All-American Game for high school boys.
 The game's rosters featured the best and most highly recruited blue chip boys high school basketball players graduating in 2013.
-Chicago, which became the first city to host the game in back-to-back years in 2012, will continue to host the game annually at least until 2015.
+Chicago, which became the first city to host the game in back-to-back years in 2012, continued to host the game annually until 2017.
 The Kentucky Wildcats landed a record number of 5 selections at the time of the original selection and an additional later commitment.
 The West team won the game by a 110–99 margin and Aaron Gordon was MVP.

 Rosters

 Kentucky established a record in 2013 with five selections (Andrew Harrison, Aaron Harrison, James Young, Marcus Lee and Dakari Johnson) to the 24-man roster as well as a late addition, Julius Randle who have committed to one college program, while Duke (Jabari Parker and Matt Jones), North Carolina (Isaiah Hicks and Kennedy Meeks), Florida (Kasey Hill and Chris Walker) each had a pair of selections among their respective recruiting classes.
 Arizona (Aaron Gordon and Rondae Hollis-Jefferson) also ended up with two commits after Gordon announced at the 2013 McDonald's All-American Boys Game media day.
 Later, Kansas had two selections as well, but Andrew Wiggins did not sign with Kansas until May 2013 to join Wayne Selden Jr. The previous record of four athletes in a single school's recruiting class had been shared by Michigan (1991, featuring four of the group soon to be known as the Fab Five), Duke (1999) and Kentucky (2011) The state of Texas produced five and the state of California produced four nominees.
 Parker is a native of the host city.
 The game includes a pair of twins in the Harrison brothers, which had recently happened in 2009 and 2006.
 Nine of the top ten recruits, according to ESPN.com's Class of 2013 ESPN 100 listing were selected, but Julius Randle, who missed most of the season with a foot fracture was not selected, originally.
 On March 6, Randle was added to the roster.
 He committed to Kentucky on March 20.